whats-good/uniform-graphql/README.md

 #### Unions

-In GraphQL, we can create `unions` from `object` types.
-In our library, we use the `t.union` type factory to combine multiple object types into a union.
+Use the `t.union` type factory to combine multiple object types into a union.

 ```ts
 const Animal = t.object({